kevindimayuga/code-quiz-kd/README.md

 ## Description

 The challenge is an Job-seeking coding assessment or take-home assignment (no starter code is provided, we will build this web application by scratch).
 The goal is to create an application of a timed coding quiz with multiple-choice questions.
-This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that I wrote.
+This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code and the use of Web APIs.
 It will have a clean, polished, and responsive user interface.

 The motivation behind this project was to learn how to utilize the JavaScript skills we have been learning.
 I built this project in order to hone my own skills in HTML, CSS, Git and especially JavaScript.
 The problem it solved is creating a timed coding quiz application to work on the JavaScript skills I've learned in the bootcamp.